linnil1/pyHLAMSA/README.md

 mkdocs serve
 ```

 ## Test
 ```
-pip3 intall -e .
+pip3 install -e .
 pip3 install pytest
 pytest
 ```

 ## Some QA
-* Why not inherit Bio.AlignIO.MultipleSeqAlignment?
+> Why not inherit Bio.AlignIO.MultipleSeqAlignment?

 The class does't support lot of functions than I expected.

-And it's tidious to overwrite most of the functions to maintain our blocks
+And it's tidious to overwrite most of the functions to maintain our blocks information

-* Why not use numpy to save the sequence?
+> Why not use numpy to save the sequence?

-Performance issue is not my bottlenet yet.
+Performance issue is not my bottle-neck yet.

 ## Citation